-Strategy deployment address critical business needs by aligning the goals with its strategy and the company resources at all levels.
+Strategy deployment addresses critical business needs by aligning goals, strategy, and the company’s resources at all levels.
 This alignment makes it possible to respond quickly to changes in the business environment.
-The use of the PDCA cycle brings into the mix a structure to deal with those changes.
-It provides a framework to identify and solve the problem.
+Also, the use of the PDCA cycle brings a structure to deal with those changes.
+Moreover, it provides a framework to identify and solve the problem.

-Besides, with Hoshin, leaders can develop the team’s skills and capabilities of the team by engaging them to answer the question of how do we get there?
-Leaders are expected to guide their teams based on their knowledge and experience.
+Besides, with Hoshin, leaders can develop the team’s skills and capabilities.
+They do it by engaging them to answer the question of how do we get there?
+Leaders will guide their teams based on their knowledge and experience.
 Aligned goals ensure that everyone is working toward the same ends.
-The team of problem-solvers that you developed, row in the same direction as you do to accomplish those goals.
+The newly developed problem-solvers will row in the same direction as you do to accomplish those goals.

 In the times of the COVID-19 pandemic, it is vital to be flexible.
 That is to say, to make decisions and create strategies to adjust to ever-changing realities.
 A system for strategy deployment will guide you to analyze the situation.
 Further, it will be a guide to design and implement a new business strategy.

 Moreover, continuous improvement can be your strategy to create a flexible workforce and guide daily improvements.
 Better Process Solutions can help give us a call!